dmgrit/priority-channels/README.md

 - It can be combined with other priority channels to form a [tree of priority channels](#combination-of-priority-channels-to-multiple-levels-of-hierarchy)
 - The behaviour of closed input channel can be modified by providing `AutoDisableClosedChannels()` option to the constructor
 - If `AutoDisableClosedChannels()` is set, the closed input channel will be silently disabled and will not be selected for receiving messages.
-  Once all input channels are closed, the `Receive` call will return `ReceiveNoOpenChannels` status.
+  Once all input channels are closed, the `Receive` call will return `ReceiveNoReceivablePath` status.

 ## Combining priority channels